hashicorp/nomad/website/source/docs/agent/configuration/vault.html.md

   `tls_key_file`.

 - `key_file` `(string: "")` - Specifies the path to the private key used for Vault communication.
-If this is set then you need to also set `tls_cert_file`.
+If this is set then you need to also set `cert_file`.

 - `tls_server_name` `(string: "")` - Specifies an optional string used to set
   the SNI host when connecting to Vault via TLS.